-The land covered by this Part is shown in Figure 1.3.1 and is generally bounded by M2 Motorway and Delhi Road on the northeast, Epping Road on the southwest, Culloden Road on the northwest and Lane Cove River to the southeast.
+The land covered by this Part is shown in the below figure, and is generally bounded by M2 Motorway and Delhi Road on the northeast, Epping Road on the southwest, Macquarie University on the northwest and Lane cove River to the southeast.

-This part does not apply to the North Ryde Station Priority Precinct and the Macquarie University lands.
+This part does not apply to the North Ryde Station Urban Activation Precinct.